Skip to content

 With Vunja, we find a situated rhythm with no lyrics, something to move to, something to nod to and swing our hips to, something that brings down to earth (and into the cracks!) the atmospheric concepts of 'making sanctuary'."

-As Black womxn: What breakages are we seeking within ourselves?
+We also had Vunja inquiries.
+What breakages are we seeking within ourselves?
 What gifts and strategies can we “materialize” together through radical disorientation of our established identities?

 Community Practice: Land Ritual